michaelsevilla/malacology-popper/paper/paper.md

 ## Durability

-Ceph provides storage by striping and replicating data across RADOS, Ceph's reliable distributed object store.
+Ceph provides storage by striping and replicating data across RADOS, the reliable distributed object store.
 RADOS uses many techniques to ensure that data is not corrupted or lost, such as erasure coding, replication, and data scrubbing.
 Furthermore, many of these techniques try to be autonomous so that